Helvetica-JS/website/README.md

 ## 📞 Contact

-For any questions about the conference, please contact info@alpinejs-summit.ch.
+For any questions about the conference, please contact info@HelveticaJS-summit.ch.